xtthaop/zxnote-web/README.md

 # zxnote-web

 ### yarn build
-build the code
+build the code for production

 ### yarn serve
-server for development
+serve for development